NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 MSU Account Management Policies
 -------------------------------

-- New user accounts are requested by a supervisor/sponsor using the MSU HPC2 Account Management website.
+- New user accounts are requested by a supervisor/sponsor using the `MSU HPC2 Account Management website <https://intranet.hpc.msstate.edu/services/external_accounts/noaa/>`_.
 Only current Account Managers may be a supervisor/sponsor.
 The same website is used for project assignments.
 Users can only submit jobs to those Projects to which they have access.
 - All user accounts have an expiration date set by the supervisor/sponsor when the user account is requested.
 The maximum expiration date is 12 months from the initiation date.
-When a user account approaches its expiration date, the supervisor/sponsor is notified via email, and may extend the user account for up to one year, using the MSU online account management tools MSU Account Management.
+When a user account approaches its expiration date, the supervisor/sponsor is notified via email, and may extend the user account for up to one year, using the `MSU online account management tools <https://intranet.hpc.msstate.edu/services/external_accounts/noaa/>`__
 - Training updates are required each January 1.
-Users have until the end of January to comply, using the online MSU HPC2 Training and Password System TAPS, otherwise the user account is locked..
+Users have until the end of January to comply, using the online MSU HPC2 Training and Password System `TAPS <https://taps.hpc.msstate.edu/ TAPS>`_, otherwise the user account is locked.
 - MSU uses Duo (Cisco) two factor authentication.
 You may install the application on your smartphone or request a physical token.
 If approved, the token will be shipped to the address provided during the Account Management on-boarding process.
 - After seven (7) unsuccessful login attempts, user login attempts will be denied for ten (10) minutes.
 - After 90 days of inactivity (no successful login to MSU-HPC or authentication to one of the MSU Account Management web pages) a user account is locked.
 To unlock the account please see: Password Resets